RoneoOrg/hugo-remix-one-click-netlify-cms/content/english/products/demo2.md

 ---
-title: "what kind2"
+nType: Iron oxide pigment
+title: Iron oxide pigment
+categories:
+  - c3
 image: /media/category1.jpg
-nType: product
-categories:
-    - c2
+summary: "111"
 ---

 > Design is not just what it looks like and feels like.
 Design is how it works.